bhumphrey0x20/Vehicle-Detection-and-Tracking/writeup.md

 <img src="https://raw.githubusercontent.com/bhumphrey0x20/Vehicle-Detection-and-Tracking/master/output_images/notcar_test_img_hog.png" height="480" width="640" />

-For additionally, spatial features
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+Training of the classifiers can be found in section "Classifier Training" of the IPython notebook.
+Classification was done using a linear SVM.
+Test images were obtained from the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and [KITTI vision benchmark suit](http://www.cvlibs.net/datasets/kitti) (both links originally provided by Udacity).
+The training images were 64x64 pixels and presorted by vehicles and non-vehicles.
+These totaled 8792 vehicle images and 8968 non-vehicles images.
+Additionally, images were added added to the vehicles training set from a Udacity provide [image set](http://bit.ly/udacity-annoations-crowdai), however multiple errors were encountered while parsing the "corrected" csv file, so only an additional 251 vehicle images where added.
+These vehicles images were extracted from a larger road scene and resized to 64x64 pixels.

+Images were appended to two python lists: cars and notcars.
+The training images were then shuffled and a portion of the car images were randomly removed, so the number of vehicle and non-vehicle images were equal.
+This was done using the sklearn function `utils.shuffle()` with `n_samples` paramter equal to the number of non-vehicles.

-features extraction Each images is transformed into LUV color space.
-Then the spatial features, color histogram, and HOG features are extracted from the LUV image and appended together and reshaped to form an array of features.
+Next the features for each training images was obtained by converting to LUV and appending the color space, spatial, histogram, and HOG features.

 ##########################

-![alt text][image1]

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

-![alt text][image2]

-#### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...

-#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...

 ### Sliding Window Search